jrusnakli/mobile_test_orchestrator/README.md

 Get Started
 -----------

-A test plan is an iterator over a collection of test suites, which can be created out of `androidtestorchestrator.TestSuite` class
+A test plan is an iterator over a collection of test suites, which can be created out of `mobiletestorchestrator.TestSuite` class

 ```python